Build to Launch

 Most people use Claude Code with zero MCPs.
-Here's what happens when you connect it to Perplexity, NotebookLM, Stripe, Gumroad, Notion, and everything else — research, payments, scheduling, publishing, all without breaking your chain of thought.
+Here’s what happens when you connect it to Perplexity, NotebookLM, Stripe, Gumroad, Notion, and everything else: research, payments, scheduling, publishing, all without breaking your chain of thought.
 Real workflows, one-line installs, and the story behind the protocol.

-If there is one rabbit hole I have gone deep into over the past year, it’s MCP.
+The one rabbit hole I have gone deep into over the past year, it’s MCP.

 I’m an AI builder and vibe coder whose attention is spread across everything: writing articles, creating products, managing a community, selling on Gumroad, researching, coding, publishing across platforms.
 All of it, every day.

-And every time I hit friction in any of those workflows, the answer kept being the same: there’s an MCP server for that.
+Every time I hit friction in any of those workflows, the answer kept being the same: there’s an MCP server for that.

 So when I say “best MCP servers,” I don’t mean the ones with the most GitHub stars.
 I mean the ones that survived daily use across all of this.
 I tried dozens.
 Dropped most.
 Kept a handful.
+The same filtering logic applies to Claude Code plugins: I went through 10 and most aren't worth the install.

 Hi, I’m Jenny 👋